LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 from `.dot` files to other formats.
 A possible workaround is to repeat the command until it completes without error.
 See for example the `lgt2svg.sh` script.

+The conversion by the `d2` command-line executable of `.d2` files to `.svg` files can be quite slow (as of its 0.6.8 version).

+Using the default d2 layout engine (`elk`) works fine with graph with a relatively small number of nodes and edges.
+When that's not the case, it's a good idea to experiment with other layout engines.